cfuselli/xefind/README.md

 - Got a list of runs and want to find the availability in every context and environment?
 - Want to easily find out which runs are in the latest context for a given source and science run?
 - You just have a run_id and want to know everything about it?
+- Want to check all the combinations of environments and contexts, and the relative strax, straxen and cutax versions?
+- You are just curious about lineage changes in different environments?

 This package is for you!